-Some of us aren’t blessed with a farmer’s market in our neighborhood, we don’t have the time to find and sign up for a local CSA, and perhaps we just lost the small organic food co-op down the street (which are, unfortunately, in decline).
+Some of us aren’t blessed with a local farmer’s market in our neighborhood, we don’t have the time to find and sign up for a local CSA, and/or perhaps we just lost the small organic food co-op down the street (which are, unfortunately, in decline).

-So where do we shop in order to eat sustainably?
+So where can we shop in order to eat sustainably?